panoskorovesis/gap-text2sql/README.md

 ```bash
 python run.py preprocess experiments/spider-configs/gap-run.jsonnet
 ```
-You then see the files processed in the paths:
+You can see the files processed in the paths:
 `data/spider-bart/nl2code-1115,output_from=true,fs=2,emb=bart,cvlink`

 ## Inference